tsdat/tsdat/docs/config/aws_template.md

 !!! tip

-    The very first time you run `./deploy_stack.sh` for a given branch you will need to manually release a CodePipeline change in AWS to get it to build the initial container images and lambda functions.
+    The very first time you run `./deploy_stack.sh` for a given branch you will need to manually release a [CodePipeline](https://us-west-2.console.aws.amazon.com/codesuite/codepipeline/pipelines) change in AWS to get it to build the initial container images and lambda functions.

-## Deploying Pipeline Changes
+## Deploying `pipeline-template` Changes

-### Adding a new pipeline
+### Adding an ingest or vap

 The steps to deploy an existing pipeline at a new site, or to deploy an entirely new pipeline are the same: